Click to see large version of 4WD

 Planning - road trip buddies, vehicles and vans, where and when

 If you have checked out the Do's and Don'ts for 4WD-ing on the 4WD page, then you will know that it is best not to 4WD on your own.
 A couple of our friends are keen to go on this trip too.
 Gary hopes to have wound up his current business by then and Karen will be ready for a job change so 6 months off works out well for them too.
-We have both recently purchased 4WDs and caravans - camper trailers they are called - the ones that popup from half way.
+We have both recently purchased 4WDs and caravans - Jayco calls them camper trailers - the ones that popup from half way.
 Check out the 4WD page and Camper Trailer page for a run down on our choice of vehicles and vans.

 Other plans?